 Where in the world: Brown’s Office of International Programs offers a number of study abroad programs, exclusively or in collaboration with other highly selective U.S. universities.
 Students may also petition to receive Brown transfer credit from other program sites; such petitions must be formally approved for Brown credit prior to the study abroad experience.

 Who to talk to: After attending an information session, students meet with a study abroad advisor in the Office of International Programs.

-Deadlines: It is critcally important that students keep track of and meet the deadlines for applications and materials.
-Students applying to an Approved Alternate or petitioning for an alternate program abroad will have two sets of deadlines to meet: Brown's dates and those of the other program.
+Deadlines: It is critcal that students keep track of and meet the deadlines for applications and materials.
+Students applying to a program that is hosted by another institution -- whether it has already been approved by Brown or the student is petitioning to have it approved by Brown -- will have two sets of deadlines to meet: Brown's dates and those of the other program.

 Fee structure: All Brown students who study abroad for academic credit are charged Brown University tuition while studying abroad.
 Students can apply their financial aid awards – including their full Brown scholarships -- toward their program abroad.

 Pre-travel medical care: Students planning to travel or study abroad should call Brown Health Services well in advance to plan for appropriate vaccines and medicines; it may take a month or more to complete the immunizations and/or medications needed before leaving the United States.
 Students are encouraged to visit the U.S. Centers for Disease Control and Prevention Travel Health website and review the Destinations section for health and vaccine recommendations by specific country.
 For additional information on pre-travel services, refer to the section on Medical Services on the Health Services website.